pottendo/pottendo-SK64-network/README_network.md

 * **NET_SIDEKICK_HOSTNAME**: If you want to customize the hostname of your Sidekick64 you may do so by providing the hostname in a line like this: `NET_SIDEKICK_HOSTNAME "mySidekickNumberOne"`.
 This hostname may be used to access the web interface without the need to type in the IP address (example: http://mySidekickNumberOne).
 Default value: "sidekick64"

-* **NET_MODEM_DEFAULT_BAUDRATE**: The modem emulation baud rate may be changed in a terminal program like CCGMS by using the command `atb`.
+* **NET_MODEM_DEFAULT_BAUDRATE**: The modem emulation baud rate may be changed in a terminal program like CCGMS by using the command `ATB`.
 But you can also configure your favourite baud rate by adding a line with this parameter like this: `NET_MODEM_DEFAULT_BAUDRATE "4800"`.
 Possible values are 300, 1200, 2400, 4800, 9600.
 Default value: "1200"

 * **NET_SKTPHOST_NAME**: To use the SKTP browser it needs to know the SKTP server's hostname to connect to.
 Provide an SKTP server address, for example the following demo instance: `NET_SKTPHOST_NAME "sktpdemo.cafeobskur.de"`.
 Default value: none